GaetanoMondelli/xrf-inkathon-degen/README.md

 - The `pnpm` CLI is still used in many `package.json` scripts, so these would have to be adjusted manually.

 > [!IMPORTANT]
-> As [npm](https://www.npmjs.com/) lacks support for the `workspace` import protocol, it's not compatible with ink!athon.
+> As [npm](https://www.npmjs.com/) lacks support for the `workspace` import protocol, it's not compatible with XTF-0.

 </details>